wwpass/gluu/INSTALLATION.md

 ```

 Scroll down the file until you find the last `<Location>...</Location>` tag and
-insert the following snippet below:
+insert the following snippet below it:

 ```apache
 <Location /wwpass>